EMRAP

 Skills/Requirements:

-• Attend an orientation session to learn program policies, study protocols, patient interaction techniques, and proper documentation procedures.
+- Attend an orientation session covering program policies, clinical studies, patient interaction skills, and required documentation

-• Complete HIPAA Privacy Training and CITI Protection of Human Subjects Research Training modules before starting the program.
+- Complete HIPAA Privacy training and CITI Human Subjects Protection modules before beginning program activities